• About Texas Travel Talk

 13 Lesser-Known Places In Texas To Visit

-These 13 lesser-known places to visit in Texas may be your best vacation yet!
+These hidden gems in Texas may be your best vacation yet!

-So, your bucket list may have dived this year, but don’t worry, Texas Travel Talk has you covered.
-You’re going to want to check out small towns first.
-A town with less than 8,000 people can be the perfect place to relax and unwind.
-That’s what I think, anyway.
-I do love small towns.
-But that’s not to say larger populated towns don’t have lesser-known places to find.
-I’m sure they do, and when I head to Dallas later this month, I’ll be on the lookout for some!
+If your bucket list took a dive this year, don’t worry, Texas Travel Talk has you covered.
+You’ll want to start by checking out small towns in Texas first.
+A town with fewer than 8,000 people can be the perfect place to relax and unwind.
+That’s what we think, anyway.
+Texas Travel Talk loves small towns, but that doesn’t mean larger, more populated towns lack lesser-known places to discover.
+I’m sure they do, and when I head to Dallas, I’m always on the lookout for some!

 13 Lesser-Known Places In Texas To Visit